EA Initial Enrollment Cycle Overview

 Do I have to take exactly 2 hours of CE each month?

 No. The CE requirement is calculated on the basis of 2 hours per month, but you can take your CE at any time during the calendar year.
-For example, if your enrollment date is in Septemeber, you are enrolled for 4 months of the year and need 4 x 2 = 8 hours of CE by December 31st of that year.
+For example, if your enrollment date is in September, you are enrolled for 4 months of the year and need 4 x 2 = 8 hours of CE by December 31st of that year.
+You could take all 8 hours of CE in September, October, November or December if you wanted to.

 If I take more than my requirement in one year, can I carry over the excess CE to the next year?